Wariʼ: Body, soul, and humanity

 Aparecida Vilaça, professor of Social Anthropology at the National Museum, Federal University of Rio de Janeiro discusses the Amazonian concept of the body by drawing upon ethnographic research of the Wari’.
-First, it is important to note that humanity is not restricted to humans.
+First, humanity is not restricted to humans.
 Anything that acts human, i.e., performs rituals, has a family life, or drinks beer, may be considered human.

 In the native language, Txapuakura, kwere- is the closest word to the body and must be used in conjunction with a possessive suffix (his, her, its).
 Husband and wife are considered to share the same body, furthermore, all who live together are consubstantial.
 Vilaça describes kwere- as a “way of being.”
 For example, a person's temperament is caused by their kwere-, an animal's diet is attributed to its kwere-, and the wind's strength originates from its kwere-.
 Vilaça asserts that this human/non-human parallel suggests a relationship to a “wider cosmological process.”
 The concept of the ontological turn is often used in regard to Wari' beliefs because the Wari’ interpretations of body and soul are so vastly unfamiliar to cultures that operate under the distinction of the divide between culture and nature into a dichotomy, which calls into question if all human viewpoints are comparable or perhaps even mutually intelligible.